ffavela/esets/FLOAT64S.md

 ```

 Yep ^, 0.2 (a.k.a 1/5) cannot be properly represented in
 binary.
-Python is cheating here, our value is converted to a float
+Python seems to be cheating here, our value is converted to a
-i.e. 0.2 turns into a 0.20000000000000001 and then it says yeah that
+float i.e. 0.2 turns into a 0.20000000000000001 and then it says yeah
-float value is present.
+that float value is present.
 This would happen on other programming
-languajes by the way, that convesion is done under the hood and is
+languajes by the way, that conversion is done under the hood and is
 actually expected.
 But in this particular case we need to highlight
 it, Real values are rounded to the nearest float.
-And on the aforementioned pi approximation:
+And on the
+aforementioned pi approximation:

 ```
 >>> format(3.121592, '.17g')